Sharon Lake Improvement Project

 Project Dates

-Severe sediment accumulation, harmful increases in nutrient values and aggressive aquatic vegetation threaten the health of the 35-acre lake.
+Severe sediment accumulation, harmful increases in nutrient values and aggressive aquatic vegetation threaten the long-term health of Sharon Lake.
 Dredging is the solution for removing the excess sediment.
+With extensive planning and community input, Great Parks drained the 35-acre lake in spring/summer 2024 before repositioning the buildup of soil and silt.

 The following are closed for the duration of the project: